abelard2008/bloom-chord/README.md

 	./runchord.sh
 	ruby test_chord.rb 127.0.0.1:88888 127.0.0.1:1111

-The first command will run 8 instances with different ports and generate 8 log files about communitating message to each other , the second will test the Chord ring with different ID, of course you can delete any one statnce to test ring's integrity.
+The first command will run 8 instances (or say nodes) with different ports and generate 8 log files about communitating message to each other , the second will test the Chord ring with different ID, of course you can add one statnce/node to test ring's integrity.